 Each student is held responsible for his/her own academic progress.
-Final grades are available at the completion of each course online at: https://secure.headmasteronline.com and a "Statement of Result" is available for printing by the student.
+Final grades are available at the completion of each course online at the STARS Student Portal Login : https://studentsupportal.com and a "Statement of Result" is available for printing by the student.
 Dates of final grade availability for specific semesters are published in the current Schedule of Classes.
 All tuition and fees due must be paid in order to access grades.
 Students may request and receive an Official Transcript for a fee.